estefafdez/selenium-cucumber/README.md

 <img src="http://www.testingexcellence.com/wp-content/uploads/2016/01/selenium-and-cucumber.png" />
 _______________________________________

-## 1. Download the project
+## 1. Download the project.

-In order to start using the project you need to create your own Fork on github and then clone the project:
+In order to start using the project you need to create your own Fork on Github and then clone the project:

 ```bash
 git clone https://github.com/XXXX/selenium-cucumber
 ```

-## 2. Choose your OS, Browser  and Log Level on the POM
+## 2. Choose your OS, Browser and Log Level on the POM.

 On the pom.xml file you can choose between:
-- Several OS: Windows, Mac, Linux
+- Several OS: Windows, Mac, Linux.
-- Several Browsers: Chrome, Firefox, IE to run your test.
+- Several Browsers: Chrome, Firefox, IE.
 - Several log level configuration:  All, Debug, Info, Warn, Error, Fatal, Off.

 You just need to change the following lines: